imixs/imixs-workflow/src/site/markdown/engine/eventlogservice.md

 # The EventLogService

-The EventLogService is used to create an event log within a transaction.
-In this way, EventLog entries written and processed in a an asynchronous transactional way.
+The EventLogService can be used to create  event log entries within a running transaction.
+EventLog entries can be processed by a client in a an asynchronous and transactional way.
+Only in case the transaction from the source event was committed successfully, the event log entry can be read by a client.
 For example the LuceneUpdateService uses an event log to update the index only if a transaction was successful completed.
 This is also known as the 'Change Data Capture' design pattern.

 ## Change Data Capture (CDC)
 An event that occurs during an update or a processing function within a transaction becomes a fact when the transaction completes successfully.
 The EventLogService can be used to create this kind of "Change Data Capture" events.